 Representatives from the Graduate College, the Office of the Vice President for Research, and the Graduate Student Senate administer funding assistance for students enrolled in graduate programs in the arts, humanities, and social sciences.
 Grants of up to $1,000 are available for research and creative work.
 Some activities that do not qualify for this funding are paper/poster presentations (see GSS/Graduate College Presentation Travel Funds instead), research or degree related travel, internship travels, job interviews, computers, etc.

-Grants of up to $1,000 are available for research expenses including archive usage, equipment, supplies, software, interviews (research related), on location filming or performance, etc. For projects with budgets greater than $1,000, there must be clear evidence that additional funds are available to cover the amount of money required beyond this award or that the project can be accomplished as written for the amount awarded.
+Grants of up to $1,000 are available for research and creative work expenses including archive usage, equipment, supplies, software, interviews (research related), on location filming, etc. For projects with budgets greater than $1,000, there must be clear evidence that additional funds are available to cover the amount of money required beyond this award or that the project can be accomplished as written for the amount awarded.

 Grant recipients have six months to expend the awarded funds and are not eligible for other GSS/GPSG award opportunities during the project period of the grant.
 Those looking for summer funding should apply during the spring application cycle.
 A graduate student may receive this award once throughout a given graduate program degree.

 - The applicant must be enrolled as a student in a graduate program at the University of Iowa at the time of application and at the time of the award payment, and be in good academic standing.

 - The proposed research, scholarship or creative activity must be completed prior to graduation.

 - Students need to fill out the fillable pdf application form.
 The form requires information about the student's proposed research, scholarship, or creative endeavor (1,000 words), the location where the project will take place, a series of questions related to budget expenditures, and other sources of financial assistance available or pending.

 - A letter of support from the student's academic advisor confirming that: (1) grant funding is necessary for the project, (2) that the project proposed has faculty endorsement, is well conceived and rigorously designed, and (3) that the project is connected to the student's academic and professional goals.